brentconey/knockout-autocomplete/README.md

  dataSourceUrl - This represents a GET endpoint to send the search string to that returns search matches.
 Ex. dataSourceUrl: '/states?q=' The search string will be appended to this url and sent to the server via an ajax GET call.

+ Typically you will use either the dataSource or the dataSourceUrl as it doesn't make sense to need both.

  onResultSelected - This is a javascript function to call when a result from the search results is selected.
 The object from the array that was selected will be passed to this method.

  displayKey - This is the key from the dataSource array to display when returning matched results.